jtessler/studio-multiplayer-game/README.md

 ```

 Next, we need to use `onSessionDataChanged` to listen for changes to the path
-`/session/<id>/user_id`, which will store the User ID of the last user who
+`/session/<id>/user_id`, which will store the user ID of the last user who
-clicked on the button.
-Just update the `this.state.last_userid` state whenever
+clicked on the button. **Warning: this is listening for changes to the remote
+Firebase database, not React state.** We _then_ update the React state
-this change occurs.
+`this.state.last_userid` state whenever this remote Firebase data change
+occurs.

 ```javascript
 import GameComponent from '../../GameComponent.js';